 x86, ARM, MIPS, or PowerPC processor running any implementation of Linux

 (including any "enterprise" Linux); or any x86 or ARM processor running

 WinCE or Windows Mobile; or any x86, ARM, MIPS, or PowerPC processor

 |Each CJRE includes the following main components, ported to a customer-requested target device and made to work effectively and seamlessly with the target device OS and system software (runtime libraries, drivers, etc.):

-Java SE 7 class library (JSE7 CL) from Oracle's Java SE 7 OpenJDK, enhanced by Apogee to include the Java SE 5 and SE 6 APIs not included in JSE7 CL.
+Java SE 7 class library (JSE7 CL) from latest Oracle's Java SE 7 OpenJDK.

 IBM's optimizing Just-in-Time (JIT) compiler, tuned by Apogee to compile the compiler-selected or user-selected bytecode methods of a given Java applications into "native" (binary) methods of the highest possible performance when executed on the processor targeted by CJRE.

 - IBM's "embedded class" J9 Virtual Machine (J9VM), enhanced by Apogee to work effectively and seamlessly with the port of JSE7 CL.
 Can be optionally provided in an "application development" configuration, in which case it supports debugging and profiling of Java applications, tracing of executions of threads, tracing of heap allocations and garbage collection activities, and "dumping" of Java heap or selected portions of Java heap.

 |JAR files of Java SE 5/6/7 applications